inmos-obvi/inmos-obvi.github.io/content/research/talks/_index.md

   - "talks"
 ---

 [Your can find most of our past talks, and much more, on our <a class="button button-inline" href="https://www.youtube.com/channel/UCUfOPtnJ3RlT7aOWODNvCmQ">Youtube Channel</a>]: #

-Themes of the talks:
+Themes of the subgroups:
 * &#128202; Large-scale Modeling
 * &#128187; Multi-scale modeling and Machine Learning (ML)
 * &#127878; Ocean Observations